jsunn-y/CARE/task1_baselines/README.md

 ## Baselines for task 1 (protein to EC/reaction classification)

 Note: this workflow is still under construction.
 The results of EC classification for each method and each split is found in `task1_baselines/results_summary` as .csv files, for use in downstream performance analysis.
 Task 1 benchmarking (excluding CLEAN) can be reproduced with a single command using the CARE package.
-Before running, `processed_data` and `splits` must be replaced with the data downloaded from [here](link).
+Before running, `processed_data` and `splits` must be replaced with the data downloaded from [datasets.zip](https://zenodo.org/records/12195378).

 ** Note **: install this environment before running any training and inference with ProteInfer.
 ```